lfkdude80/arch-kde-dotfiles/README.md

 - Optional wallpaper: `Nordic Mountain`

 ### Fonts
-- Set your default font to your chosen Nerd Font (I like FiraCode)
+- Set your default font in System Settings to your downloaded Nerd Font (I like FiraCode)
-- Adjust font hinting/anti-aliasing for your display

 ---